filamentphp/filament/packages/admin/docs/04-dashboard/03-charts.md

 ## Generating chart data from an Eloquent model

 To generate chart data from an Eloquent model, Filament recommends that you install the `flowframe/laravel-trend` package.
-You can view the documentation on the [Flowframe website](https://docs.flowfra.me/docs/laravel-trend/installation-and-setup).
+You can view the [documentation](https://github.com/Flowframe/laravel-trend).

 Here is an example of generating chart data from a model using the `laravel-trend` package: